ihaiming/NetEaseMC-Decryptor/README.md

 2. English version

-Visit the deployment page directly (Note: This English page is translated by Deepseek.
-If there are any errors, they are not our responsibility.):
+Visit the deployment page directly (Note: This English page has been machine-translated using DeepSeek.
+The project provider assumes no liability for any errors or ambiguities arising from the machine translation.):
 [https://en.mc.hm0.top/](https://en.mc.hm0.top/)

 ### 本地运行